aergoio/aergolite/README.md

 AergoLite uses *absolute finality*.
 Once the nodes reach consensus on a new block they can discard the previous one.
 Only the last block is kept on the nodes.
 Optionally we can setup some nodes to keep all the history for audit reasons.

 It also uses a *hash of the database state*.
-This lets the nodes to check if they have exactly the same content on the database, protects against intentional modifications on the database file and also works as a integrity check to detect failures on the storage media.
+This lets the nodes to check if they have exactly the same content on the database, protects against intentional modifications on the database file and also works as an integrity check to detect failures on the storage media.

 This final hash is updated using only the modified pages on each new block.
 It does not need to load the entire database to calculate the new state.
 The integrity check is also only made when a new db page is loaded.
 This drastically increases the database performance.